fempar/fempar/Sources/Serial/Tools/F3PHT/README.md

 $ make
 ```

-*To compile FPHT under Windows use de equivalent commands*
+*To compile FPHT under Windows use the equivalent commands*

 ## Getting started with F3PHT